• Home

 • There's a serious learning curve

 With Obsidian, you can sort your notes into folders and subfolders using the sidebar like you would with a normal notes app, but more interestingly, you can link between them using internal hyperlinks.
 Typing [[ brings up a dialog box that lets you select any other note to link to.
 This means you can easily reference notes you've previously created; for example, you can create a list of all the books you've read in the last year and link to the notes where you review them.
 And in the sidebar for every note, you can see all the notes linking to the current note and all the notes it links out to.
-There's also a Graph view that visualizes all these links too.
+There's a Graph view that visualizes all these links too.
 It's this connection-focused approach that makes Obsidian so fascinating—but also so inscrutable.
 Either you love the idea, or it's a needlessly complicated way to make grocery lists; there's very little middle ground.

 On top of that, you can basically customize anything you want.
 You have total control over the interface and can have as many notes as you want open in the same window.
-There are even community plugins, which add features—like a Kanban board—that take it far beyond simple text files.
-My colleague Justin Pot told me, "Obsidian has literally changed my life," and I don't think recommendations come much stronger than that.
+There are even community plugins, which add features—like a Kanban board, AI chatbots, and most other things you can think of—that take it far beyond its simple text files roots.

 Best Evernote alternative